dfm/kplr/docs/index.rst

 the `cumulative table
 <http://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html>`_.
-As shown in the sample code at the top of this page, it is very easy to retrieve the listing for a single KOI:
+As shown in the sample code at the top of this page, it is very easy to retrieve the listing for a single :class:`KOI`:

 .. code-block:: python